A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Method

 \subsection{Data Collection and Processing}

-We have created a dataset which combines clinical outcomes from the commercial database CiteLine PharmaProjects \cite{PharmaProjects} and evidence from the open-source database Open Targets \cite{ochoa2021open} between targets and diseases (this is detailed in Table \ref{tab:opentargets}).
-PharmaProjects has curated lists of clinical trials specifying the drug being tested, the targeted proteins and the disease being tested against.
-We joined these two datasets together to create a mapping of diseases to targets.
-We defined that the clinical outcome of a target and a disease is positive if there has been at least one successful clinical trial for the pair in the PharmaProjects database.
+We have created a dataset which combines clinical outcomes from the commercial database CiteLine PharmaProjects~\cite{PharmaProjects} and evidence from the open-source database Open Targets~\cite{ochoa2021open} between gene targets and diseases (this is detailed in Table~\ref{tab:opentargets}).
+PharmaProjects has curated lists of clinical trials specifying the drugs being tested, the targeted proteins and the diseases being tested against.
+We joined these two datasets together to create a mapping of diseases to gene targets.
+We defined that the clinical outcome of a gene target and a disease is positive if there has been at least one successfully completed clinical trial resulting in a launched drug for the pair in the PharmaProjects database.
 On the other hand, the clinical outcome is negative if there is no clinical success and at least one failed clinical trial.
-Open Targets has seven different data types, each with an association score, for each target-disease pair.
+Open Targets has seven different evidence types, each with an association score, for each gene target-disease pair.
 We therefore used Open Targets to create the evidence data between targets and diseases.

-One major challenge occurring when combining the two data sets was that PharmaProjects uses the MeSH Ontology \cite{lipscomb2000medical} for diseases while Open Targets uses the Mondo Ontology \cite{mungall2017monarch}.
-To address this problem, we used the EMBL-EBI Ontology matching tool OXO \cite{oxo} to connect these MeSH and Mondo terms.
-We finally obtained a three-dimensional tensor in which the dimensions correspond to 1,048 targets, 860 diseases and their evidence and clinical outcomes (230,011 in total), which is depicted in Figure \ref{fig:tf-bio}.
+One major challenge occurring when combining the two data sets was that PharmaProjects uses the MeSH Ontology~\cite{lipscomb2000medical} for diseases while Open Targets uses the Mondo Ontology \cite{mungall2017monarch}.
+In general, disease ontologies are widely used for annotation, integration and analysis of disease-related biological data, and their range and diversity are often high due to different areas they are used in \cite{kurbatova2021disease}.
+In our case, this means that we have multiple disease terms (IDs) as well as hierarchies originating from the two disease ontologies, MeSH and Mondo, for describing a same disease.
+To address this challenge, we used EMBL-EBI Ontology matching tool OXO \cite{oxo} to obtain cross-reference information (ontological matching results) in disease ontologies and connect the MeSH and Mondo terms.

+We finally obtained a three-dimensional tensor in which the first two dimensions correspond to 1,048 gene targets and 860 diseases, respectively and the third dimension presents their evidence and clinical outcomes (230,011 in total), which is depicted in Figure~\ref{fig:tf-bio}.
+The tensor is binary, i.e., all of its entries are either 0 or 1, indicating whether or not a gene target-disease pair is linked by some evidence type or by the outcome of clinical trials.
 The density of the tensor is 3.19\%.